nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-09-26-caffeinating-your-development-lifecycle-in-bellevue-on-october-13th/index.md

 ---
 title: Caffeinating Your Development Lifecycle in Bellevue on October 13th
-description: "Join us in Bellevue on October 13th for Coffee Talks!
+description: Join us in Bellevue on October 13th for Coffee Talks!
 Energize your development with live demos, Agile discussions, and fresh coffee.
-Register now!"
+Register now!
 date: 2011-09-26
 creator: Martin Hinshelwood
 id: "3796"